Parametrized Entities in Home Assistant Scripts

 icon: mdi:air-conditioner

-When “coding in YAML” (sidenote: I despise coding in YAML, be it Home Assistant, Ansible, or any other application.)
-I find it the easiest to set up the general building blocks (like fields and if-else statements) from the GUI and then fill the templates via the built-in text editor.
-Home Assistant’s Graphical Editor doesn’t support templates anyway.
+I despise “coding in YAML” but so far there’s no way around it when we deal with templates.
+I find it the easiest to set up general structure of the script from the GUI and then fill the templates via the built-in text editor.

-For debugging, I find a template editor in Developer Tools » Template to be super useful.
-Just remember to first set all the necessary Jinja variables.
+For debugging of Python dialect inside the Jinja templates, I find a template editor in Developer Tools » Template to be very useful.
+Just remember to set all the necessary Jinja variables.
 For example, I had a problem with evaluating is_state() function, so I pasted the following:

 {{ is_state(ac, "off") }}